-The proposal seeks development consent for the change to a depot for electrical services.
+The proposal seeks development consent for the change to a storage premises for electrical services.
 No works proposed to existing building.
-This building is not used.
-A depot is defined within the Standard Instrument as "depot means a building or place used for the storage (but not sale or hire) of plant, machinery or other goods (that support the operations of an existing undertaking) when not required for use, but does not include a farm building".
+Storage premises is defined within the Standard Instrument as "storage premises means a building or place used for the storage of goods, materials, plant or machinery for commercial purposes and where the storage is not ancillary to any industry, business premises or retail premises on the same parcel of land, and includes self-storage units, but does not include a heavy industrial storage establishment or a warehouse or distribution centre".